-A. To avoid any delays in the processing of your financial aid application be sure to accurately enter the information and review and recheck the application before submitting.
-Applications with conflicting or inaccurate information may require a correction, which may mean a delay in the overall process.
-Whenever possible, when completing a FAFSA you should use the IRS Data Retrieval tool to retrieve your and/or your parents income information directly from the IRS.
+A. To avoid any delays in processing your financial aid application, be sure to accurately enter the information and review and recheck the application before submitting it.
+Applications with conflicting or inaccurate information may require a correction, which may delay the overall process.
+When completing a FAFSA, you should use the IRS Data Retrieval tool to retrieve your and/or your parent's income information directly from the IRS.
 Remember, completing the financial aid application is just the first step in the application process.

-You must submit required tasks/actions to complete your financial aid file, if required on your portal at https://rcc.studentforms.com so that the awarding process may continue if needed.
-The financial aid office will not be able to process an application with missing documents or conflicting information.
+You must submit the required tasks/actions to complete your financial aid file, if required, on your portal at https://rcc.studentforms.com so that the awarding process may continue if needed.
+The Financial Aid office cannot process an application with missing documents or conflicting information.